-The following statement should be used in all event registration forms, fliers, electronic, and print communication.
+Accessibility Statement The following statement should be used in all event registration forms, fliers, digital and print communications, public service announcements, or any other method used to inform the pub-

 Northwestern University is committed to providing reasonable accommodations for all events and programs.
 Accommodations such as sign language interpreters, accessible seating, and presentation materials in alternate formats are provided upon request.
-Please contact [program/event contact] at [program/event contact's email address] or [program/event contact's phone number] by [date\, typically at least one week in advance].
-Every reasonable effort will be made to implement accommodations in an effective and timely
+Please contact [program/event contact] at [program/ event contact's email address] or [program/event contact's phone number] by [date, typically at least one week in advance].
+Every reasonable effort will be made to implement accommodations in an effective and timely manner.